buda-base/rdf-document-editor/README.md

 ex:Person2 skos:prefLabel "name of person 2"@en .
 ```

-The **document shape graph** for an entity is an RDF graph containing the necessary triples to build the UI for the entire document of the entity.
+The **document shapes graph** for an entity is an RDF graph containing the necessary triples to build the UI for the entire document of the entity.
 This includes:
 - SHACL shapes for all subjects in the document (entity and subnodes)
 - extensions to SHACL (DASH and RDE) when relevant
+- relevant labels and descriptions for the properties and individuals

 ### API

 The code relies on 5 configurable functions that need to be implemented when configuring RDE:

-##### async getDocument(entity: RDFResource): RDFGraph
+##### async getDocumentInfo(entity: RDFResource): RDFGraph[]

+returns an array of RDF graphs containing:
+- the document shapes graph
-returns the document associated with an entity.
+- the document

-##### async getDocumentShapeGraph(entity: RDFResource): RDFGraph

-returns the shape document for the document associated with an entity.

-##### async getConnexGraph(entity: RDFResource): RDFGraph

-return the connex graph for the document associated with an entity.
+- the connex graph

 ##### async putDocument(entity: RDFResource, document: RDFGraph): void